zkemail/email-recovery/README.md

 ```

 ### Handle Acceptance
 This function handles the acceptance of each guardian.
 Each guardian must accept their role to be a part of the recovery process.
-This is an important step as it ensures that the guardian consents to the responsibility of being a guardian for a specific account, and protects against typos from entering a guardian email address.
-Such a typo would render the guardian unusable. handleAcceptance must be called for each guardian until the threshold is reached.
+This is an important step as it ensures that the guardian consents to the responsibility of being a guardian for a specific account, is in control of the specific email address, and protects against typos from entering the wrong email.
+Such a typo would render the guardian unusable. `handleAcceptance` must be called for each guardian until the threshold is reached.

 ```ts
 function handleAcceptance(